 The monument was as spectacular as I imagined, and I didn’t regret my journey to the other side of the world for a second.
 Big Buddha was amazing in person, and I was in awe of all of the sculptures at the site, including “The Offering of the Six Devas”.
 These statues were so beautiful that I had to look up their meaning after my visit.
 Each of the six bronze statues is posed with an offering to Buddha, which includes flowers, incense, a lamp, ointment, fruit, and music.
 These symbolize the Six Perfections of generosity, morality, patience, zeal, meditation, and wisdom— all of which are necessary for enlightenment.

-After my hike up to see Big Buddha I had an amazing vegetarian lunch at Po Lin Monastery.
-This experience is optional, but highly recommended.
-I will be posting photos of my meal shortly, but I cannot say enough great things about it.
+After my hike up to see Big Buddha I had a fantastic vegetarian lunch at Po Lin Monastery.
+This experience is optional but highly recommended

 My visit to Tian Tan Buddha did not disappoint and was a highlight of my first visit to Hong Kong.
 I would absolutely go back on a return trip to explore more of the area, including the Wisdom Path and the nearby Tai O fishing village, both of which I sadly did not get to see.